Functional Family Therapy (FFT)

 One study done in Albuquerque examined outcomes relating to marijuana use:

-- FFT youth showed significant reductions in heavy to minimal marijuana use (87% to 55%), as did the other therapy and the combined FFT and therapy groups, while the control group did not.
+- FFT youth showed significant reductions in heavy to minimal marijuana use at four months (87% to 55%), as did the other therapy and the combined FFT and therapy groups, while the control group did not.

 Program effects on Risk and Protective Factors: